insanj/Bluepicker/README.md

 Bluepicker
 =======================

-Control your Bluetooth devices via Activator.
+Control Bluetooth devices via Activator.

 Bluepicker allows you to connect and disconnect from paired devices, as well as toggle Bluetooth using simple Activator actions.
 Choose a device from Bluepicker's selection sheet, and viola!
 Bluepicker also includes an Activator event, so you can assign any action you want to device connections and disconnections.

-Requires iOS 6 and above, as well as [Activator](http://rpetri.ch/cydia/activator/).
+Requires iOS 6.x-7.x, as well as [Activator](http://rpetri.ch/cydia/activator/).
 Check [Releases](https://github.com/insanj/Bluepicker/releases) for current builds and screenshots.

+---

 **Developers**: want to do something fancy with Bluepicker?
 To bring up the selection sheet, all you have to do is post a single notification that follows the form: